Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 - Code testing and tracking
 - Collaboration among team members

-From the account-level admin context, you can [install and manage extensions](../marketplace/install-vsts-extension.md).
+### Account-level permissions or Security

+From a Security page or dialog, you can set permissions for a user or group.
+Permissions are managed at the object, project, and account level.
+To learn more, see [About permissions and groups](../security/about-permissions.md).

+To manage collection-level permissions, see [Add administrators, set permissions at the project-level or project collection-level](../security/set-project-collection-level-permissions.md?toc=/vsts/security/toc.json&bc=/vsts/security/breadcrumb/toc.json).

 <!---